CkyBlue/ADT_Wise/README.md

 Until the live logs are up, all you can do is simply run commands on ADTs and see what the effect is on internal variables such as pointer values.

-The console branch is stable (I hope), the other is not.

 Run it through main.py.
 The console version uses a clear screen function which only works when running the program on a terminal so it'll be easiest to view the program on terminal.